Exclusive-Lilly expects US Medicare to reverse course, fully cover Alzheimer's drugs

 Asay said Medicare’s current plan "potentially leads to some coverage, but coverage that's both delayed and inequitable," limiting access for many underserved patient populations, including minorities.

 Asay said he believes both Lilly and Eisai/Biogen would have ample evidence to address questions the agency has that could open the door to broader coverage.
-Lilly has also participated in discussions with CMS.
+Lilly has also participated in discussions with the U.S. Centers for Medicare & Medicaid Services (CMS).

+Lilly shares rose 2.8% or $10.42 to $385.23 at Friday's close, a move SVB Securities analyst David Risinger said was due to Asay's encouraging comments about its upcoming results.

 The severe Medicare restrictions were largely a response to a previous Alzheimer's treatment from Eisai and Biogen, Aduhelm, which won accelerated approval in 2021 with little evidence that it slowed cognitive decline.